widdowquinn/find_differential_primers/docs/quickstart.rst

     This step is recommended, but not necessary, when designing diagnostic primer sets

-Prescreening the primers we have just designed against a local database of off-target sequences allows us to remove primer sets that would not be specific to our input sequences without having to perform computationally costly *in silico* cross-hybridisation.
+Prescreening the primers we have just designed against a local database of off-target sequences allows us to remove primer sets that do not specifically amplify our input sequences without having to perform computationally costly *in silico* cross-hybridisation.

 ..
 TIP::

     The composition of the screening database should be appropriate to your analysis/design goals.
-For example, if you are interested in designing primers diagnostic to all species in a particular bacterial genus, then a database comprising the available genomes from sister genera may be appropriate.
+For example, if you are interested in designing primers diagnostic to all species in a particular bacterial genus, then a database comprising available genomes from sister genera may be appropriate.
 Alternatively, a subsampling of complete genomes from the bacterial group containing your genus of interest may be useful.
-The important consideration is that it should represent a good range of off-target sequences that could reasonably be detected as false positives, to eliminate less-useful primer sets.
+However the screening database is constructed, it should represent a good range of off-target sequences that could reasonably be detected as false positives, to eliminate non-specific primer sets.

-To use a local ``BLAST`` nucleotide database as the off-target screen, use the ``pdp blastscreen`` command, and provide the location of the database with the ``--db`` argument, and the location to write output results with ``--outdir``.
+To use a local ``BLAST`` nucleotide database as the off-target screen, use the ``pdp blastscreen`` command, provide the location of the database with the ``--db`` argument, and the location to write output results with ``--outdir``.
 In the command below, we use a precompiled database of *Escherichia coli* genomes, and use the ``deduped_primers.json`` configuration file as input.
 A new configuration file recording only the screened primers for each sequence is written to ``screened.json``.

 .. code-block:: bash